mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 "Look," Pomri said, "Maybe it's not high on your list of priorities right now, but this is for closure.
 We need to be able to say that we did all we could in the aftermath."

-"You know what I'm going to say.
-And now, while I can't stop you, you would need a ship, which I'm not like to provide."
+"You already know what I'm going to say."

 Pomri cursed the wind and turned away, looking at nothing in particular.

-"Let's give our people some rest for a time.
-They've been through a lot."
+Melna tried persuasion, "Let's give our people some rest for a time.
+"They've been through a lot."

 "Do you think any of us can rest at a time like this?
-Every moment I sit here doing nothing is wasted wondering for whom this moment is their last."

-"Their methods are unpredictable.
-Sometimes they do things to confuse you.
-Catch you when you are most vulnerable."

-"
+Every idle moment could be a life saved from the rubble–"

+"Or a life lost chasing the dead."

+"I would be honored to give my life for one of my countrymen."

+They stared at each other intensely, knowing they were not likely to reach an agreement.
+But Setre had control of the ships of Ulukoma, and there was no way she was lending one for a suicide mission.

+"We.
+Stay.
+Here.
+Understand?"

+Pomri leaned back without breaking eye contact and looked at Setre sardonically.

+"Yea.
+I get it," she said without warmth.
+And without hesitation, she walked away and sat back down with a group that had kept space for her beside a fire.
+I jolted to walk with her, but my nather held me back, saying "Don't follow her, Linyu.
+Her judgment is clouded by anger."
+But I knew Pomri, had seen her act and heard her think.
+I knew that her judgment was not clouded, but could do nothing to change my nather's mind.

+"Linyu, I need your help," she stooped down and held my head a bit.
+"Sit on that branch while I speak to the group and watch how people react to what I say."

+I nodded in approval, taking up post in my usualy crevasse during talks.
 She stood upon the lip of the basin and took my hand into hers.
 The crowd, thousands strong, spared no time in quieting down to listen to what she had to say.

 "Alright everyone, it's time we explained to you what's happening."